Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/getting-started/configuring-setting-up-virtual-1.md

    ![appliancelogin](images/appliancelogin.png)

 The VM properties are set successfully.
-Now, IBM IGI is to be installed.